aritra1804/aritra-dataviz-portfolio/README.md

 - This repository: https://github.com/aritra1804/aritra-dataviz-portfolio

 # Home
-This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
+Welcome to my public portfolio of data visualization work.
+Here, you’ll find examples, critiques, and final projects that showcase how I tell stories with data.
+This is where all my cool work will go.
 You should probably hire me.

 # About me
 Hi, I’m Aritra Dutta – an aspiring Data Scientist and Machine Learning Enthusiast passionate about leveraging data to solve complex problems and drive innovation.
 With a strong foundation in Computer Science Engineering and Economics, and currently pursuing a Master’s in Information Systems Management at Carnegie Mellon University, I aim to merge technical expertise with business acumen to create impactful solutions.